Goose Island (South Australia): Little penguins

 Little penguins are also known to breed on Goose Island, and have been seen there since at least 1935, when they were reported coming ashore "in great numbers" at night, and occupying burrows by day.
 They were also reported by visitors in 1950.

 Alternative names

 Some of the islands of the Goose Island group have alternative names.
 Little Goose Island bears the gazetted name of Cormorant Island while Seal Rocks are also known as The Scarles.
 Goose Island proper is sometimes referred to as Big Goose Island.

 Scotch College

-The island is leased by Scotch College and is visited by groups of Year 10 students from the school.
-Students camp on the island and engage in various aquatic and nature-based activities as part of their outdoor education program.
-These include sailing, kayaking, studying wildlife, land regeneration, snorkeling through shipwrecks and swimming with sea lions.
-The island's management is the shared responsibility of the lessee and the Department of Environment, Water and Natural Resources.
-Management activities include controlling feral animals and the eradication of introduced plant species, most notably African boxthorn.
+The island was leased from 1966 to 2024 by Scotch College and was visited by groups of Year 10 students from the school.
+Students camped on the island and engaged in various aquatic and nature-based activities as part of their outdoor education program.
+These included sailing, kayaking, studying wildlife, land regeneration, snorkeling through shipwrecks and swimming with sea lions.
+The island's management was the shared responsibility of the lessee and the Department of Environment, Water and Natural Resources.
+Management activities included controlling feral animals and the eradication of introduced plant species, most notably African boxthorn.